Immigration Bail Bonds in Connecticut

 What is an immigration bond?

 When a person is arrested and placed in jail, he or she is given a bail hearing in which he or she is granted or denied bail.
 If bail is granted, the arrested party will have to provide a bond, which will ensure his or her return to court when the time for the hearing comes.
-An immigration bond follows a similar concept.
+An immigration bail bond in Hartford and throughout Connecticut follows a similar concept.
 If your friend or family member is illegally living in the United States, and the Immigration Department finds out about this, he or she will be placed in immigration detention.

 If your friend or family member is granted an immigration bond, it means that he or she can be released from immigration detention or the custody of Homeland Security so long as the money or assets that cover the bond amount can be given to the government.

 In the case of an immigration bond, posting bond means that the illegal immigrant is free to leave immigration detention, but if and when a judge makes deportation arrangements, the illegal immigrant must comply with these orders.

 In most cases, a third party will post an immigration bond.
 Generally an insurance company or a bail bondsman can post an immigration bond.
 You can get your friend or family member help by contacting an insurance company or bail bondsman and raise money to pay for the immigration bond.

 In most cases, those who are detained by Homeland Security can be released from custody, but eventually they will be sent back to their birth countries.
 To help your loved one get an immigration bond, you can contact a bail bondsman.
 For assistance with an immigration hearing, it is in your best interest to contact an immigration lawyer.